mvolkmann/blog/src/prolog.md

 An underscore by itself represents an anonymous variable.
 These can be used as arguments to predicates when the value of an argument does not matter.

+Predicate names should describe a relationship rather than an imperative action.
+It is also recommended that they indicate the kinds of arguments they take and the order of the arguments.
+For example, using the name `sort` for a predicate that can generate a sorted list from an unsorted one is imperative and does not describe its arguments.
+A better name is `list_ascending` because:

+1. It indicates that there are two arguments.
+1. It indicates the order of the arguments which is the unsorted list followed by the sorted list.
+1. It does not favor a specific direction and can be used to generate a sorted list or determine whether a list is already sorted.

+The following built-in predicates are examples of good names:
+`atom_chars`, `atom_codes`, `atom_length`, `atom_prefix`,
+`number_chars`, and `number_codes`.

+Only predicates with side effects such as producing output should have imperative names.
+The following built-in predicates are examples of this:
+`asserta`, `assertz`, `retract`, `retractall`, `write`, `write_canonical`, and `write_term`.

 ## Operators